devssh/Prototype-Private-Chain/README.md

+# Prototype blockchain on Java, just to demonstrate hashing and signature verification

-# To run the demo
+## To run the demo
 ```
 ./gradlew bootRun
 ```

 and visit localhost:8080